GetStream/stream-video-android/development.md

 - Adding a debugger in DebugInfo can also help
 - Also see MediaManager.selectDesiredResolution

+### Speaker/ audio playback

+- StreamPeerConnectionFactory calls peerconnection.setAudioDeviceModule
+- AudioSwitch does most of the work
+- MediaManager
+- AudioManagerAdapterImpl

 ### Docs

 Run this for a local preview of the docs: